Sunak did not mislead MPs over cost of Rwanda scheme, No 10 says

 Mr Sunak hopes to rush emergency legislation through Parliament for MPs and peers to declare that Rwanda is a safe destination after the Supreme Court ruled the scheme was unlawful over risks to refugees.

-But he faces dissent from hardline Tories and MPs from the more moderate wing of the party and the prospect of a bitter parliamentary battle.
+But he faces dissent from hardline Tories and MPs from the more moderate wing of the party and the prospect of a bitter parliamentary battle, including serious opposition in the House of Lords.

 The new legal migration minister, Tom Pursglove, earlier suggested the Government could be open to compromises with would-be rebels.